 Qualifications and Requirements

-- Bachelor’s degree in social-service related field and/or five-eight years of experience supervising staff (paid or volunteer)
+- Bachelor’s degree in social-service related field with five-eight years of experience

 - Experience in the fields of social service, juvenile law, education and volunteer program management preferred